dakadkart/xyz-documentation/docs/api/devguide/activitylogguide.md

 ### Space configuration

-!!!
-Note "Your account needs access to the XYZ Pro Services."
+> #### Note

-***
+> Your account needs access to the XYZ Pro Services.

-(If you just want to have a quick go at Activity-Log, head over to the [quick start guide](../quickstart/activitylog.md).)
+If you just want to have a quick go at Activity-Log, head over to the [quick start guide](../quickstart/activitylog.md).

 This connector provides the user with the possibility to track changes to his space.
 By activating this feature, every modification of features (insert/update/delete by the **ModifyFeaturesEvent**) is tracked and stored in a separate space.